marcgenesis/broadcast/README.md

  * message (string)
  * listener (object)

-Returns a boolean (true for success, false for failure). *Ignore_all* stops the listener from listening to the supplied message entirely.
+Returns a boolean (true for success, false for failure). *ignore_all* stops the listener from listening to the supplied message entirely.

 #### is_listening(message, listener, action)